kndugan/week27-badbank-react/README.md

 ## Description

 In this project, I've created a MERN Banking Application with [React](https://github.com/facebook/create-react-app), Express, and MongoDB.
 Users can create accounts, make deposits, withdrawls and check balance.
-The

 The starter code was provided by MIT xPro.

-## How to Run
+## Installation Guidelines

-In the project directory, you can run:
+In the project directory,

+#### Install Dependencies

+To install all of the app dependencies, including Node JS, MongoDB, Express, CORS, and LowDB, run:

 ### `npm install`

-This will install all of the dependencies including Node JS, MongoDB, Express, CORS, and LowDB.

-## Begin Running Docker
+#### Begin Running Docker

 ### Run `docker run -p 27017:27017 --name badbank -d mongo`